 Roulette Payouts and Odds

-Let’s take a look at how likely you are to win various bets in roulette, and why the odds ultimately result in the same house edge for nearly ever bet on the table.
-For the purposes of these examples, we’ll be using American roulette, though the same calculations can easily be done for European roulette as well.
+Let’s look at how likely you are to win various bets in roulette and why the odds ultimately result in the same house edge for nearly every bet on the table.
+For the purposes of these examples we’ll be using American roulette, though the same calculations can easily be done for European roulette as well.

-For an even money bet — let’s say red/black — players can win if the ball stops on any of the 18 pockets that share that color.
-That makes your chances of winning 18/38 — or approximately 47.37%.
-Calculating the house edge for a bet that pays out even money is simple; 47.37% of the time you gain a bet, and 52.63% of the time, you lose a bet, making the calculation:
+For an even money bet – let’s say red/black – players win if the ball stops on any of the 18 pockets that share that color.
+That makes your chances of winning 18/38, or approximately 47.37%.
+Calculating the house edge for a bet that pays out even money is simple – 47.37% of the time you gain a bet and 52.63% of the time you lose a bet.

 .4737 – .5263 = -.0526 (or 5.26%)

 However, things get a little trickier when we talk about other bets.
 For instance, let’s say we make a bet on a single number.
 This bet pays 35-1.
 We can only win if our exact number hits, meaning that our odds of winning on any given spin are 1/38, or 2.63%.
 In addition, when we win we win 35 units, but when we lose we only lose one unit.

 That makes the calculation: